R1ckShi/FrontEnd-AEC/README.md

 # FrontEnd-AEC

-Acoustic echo cancelation(AEC) is a main algorithm in the pipe line of acoustic devices
+Acoustic echo cancelation(AEC) is a main algorithm in the pipe line of acoustic devices.

-Input file:reference wav and mic wav, output file:mic wav - reference wav
+Input file:reference wav and mic wav, output file:mic wav - reference wav.

-The algorithm will iterate an adaptive fillter bank to simulate the echo path
+The algorithm will iterate an adaptive fillter bank to simulate the echo path.

+The specific implementation method used is FNLMS.
+The original two signals are first framed, windowed and FFT transformed.